aaleino/todoman/README.md

 Usage
 =====

+Usage: ./todoman <filename.md> <options>
+Options:
+-t <tasktime> <pausetime> <worktime>
+   tasktime: time in minutes to complete a task
+   pausetime: time in minutes to pause between tasks
+   worktime: time in hours to work on a task
+   These options are automatically stored into the metadata of the file.
+-v print version
+-h print help
+-r reset session
+-e erase metadata (erases all timer information from the file and quits.
+Does a full timer/setting reset.)
+-d disable metadata (disables storing timer information to the file.
+Erases existing timer information from the file.)
+-s <option>
+   generate a time usage report from the file

+   option: set to "1" for session statistics, "0" for all time statistics

+Metadata contains information on how much time has been spent on a task and other state varibles.
+It will be stored into the file enclosed between '<!-- ^ ' and ' ^--!>'.

 Example:

 	./todoman todo.md

-Open todo.md for editing, use default intervals (25 min work 5 min pause)
+Open todo.md for editing, use default intervals (40 min work 5 min pause)

-Use up, down, right, left, pgup, pgdown and enter in the menu to navigate.
+Use up, down, right, left, enter, pgup, pgdown, insert and 'e' in the menu to navigate.

-	./todoman todo.md 40 10
+	./todoman todo.md -t 40 10

 Open todo.md for editing, use 40 minute interval for work, 10 minute interval for pause

-	./todoman todo.md 40 10 7.25
+	./todoman todo.md -t 40 10 7.25

 As above, but set total working time goal as 7.25h

-	./todoman todo.md 40 10 7.25 restart
+	./todoman todo.md -r

-As above, but restart working time.
+Restart working time.

+	./todoman todo.md -s 1

+Generate report on how much time were spent on each task during the current session.

 Credits
 =======